Kauri-One/coinpay-official-api-docs/rest_api_en.md

 ## Deposit order
 ### Deposit order operation scheme

 In order to replenish an account, one first needs to get an address for replenishment, and then transfer money to this account; it can be either a crypto-currency address or a link to pay by card.
-A deposit order will be created after a successful replenishment; the order will be created as a fait accompli.
+A deposit order will be created after a successful replenishment

 #### Example of status transitions by cryptocurrencies (UAH):
 Successful replenishment (enrolment) - "NEW-> WAITING_FOR_CONFIRMATION-> CLOSED"